Kitchen Table Colloquies

 June 13, 1980

 A report on a sort of pre-planning conference intended to cement if not create communities of interest who together might improve prospects for all creatures living in the basin of central Illinois’s Sangamon River, from mushrooms to millionaires.
-The raised consciousness and facilitated feedback that was the hoped-for end of the process begun on this day never happened, sadly.
+The raised consciousness and facilitated feedback that was the hoped-for end of the process begun on this day never happened.
 It remains sadly true, as one participant said, that few people who live in the Sangamon basin even know they live in the Sangamon basin, and it’s hard to get folks to care about a place they’re never heard of.

 I had taken my preferred place near a rear exit at Sangamon State University's Brookens Auditorium, a seat strategically situated for the beating of speedy but graceful retreats.
 One learns to anticipate the floods of boredom that so often engulf participants at such meetings and take steps; in any hall, after all, the rear seats occupy the highest ground.

 The occasion, I should explain, was the concluding session of the day-long conference held in May to kick off SSU's three-year Sangamon River Basin Project.
 The project is a complex and ambitious undertaking to engage the residents of a ten-county central Illinois region in what organizers have described as a "grand debate" over the future of the river basin, with attention paid to the conflicts between farmer and environmentalist, between farmer and coal miner, between developer and preservationist, between city and small town which will have reshaped the basin by the year 2000.

 The morning had been devoted to speeches and panel discussions, a pig roast, and a miniature arts festival.
 The crowd was congenial, skeptical, and a little confused; said one participant as she sat waiting for the concluding What-Does-It-All-Mean session to begin, "This is very, very amorphous."
 In my notes an entry reads simply, "Community?"
 Before the participants unravel the future there are some tricky problems in the present to solve.
 I wondered whether the planners hadn't devised a mechanism for this citizens' inquiry and missed providing them a motive.

 It was doubly interesting, therefore, to study the kinds of people the conference attracted.
-They are the future's constituency hereabouts, good people, but as far from a cross-section as intelligence, education, and commitment have always made people like them.
+They are the future's constituency hereabouts, good people, but as different from the average as intelligence, education, and commitment have always made people like them.
 The talk that day had had a distinctly organic/solar/wilderness/preservationist/conservationist accent; even the pig which was served for lunch had been reared on a nonchemical diet.
 An outing had been planned for that weekend, a canoe trip down the Sangamon led by local Sierra Clubbers.
 I had no way of knowing, but I would have bet a bowl of The Den's best that at no time during the planning had it been seriously proposed to rent a bus for a day's sightseeing and souvenir-buying.
 I have nothing against canoe trips, mind you.
 It's just that the conference was designed to attract "all of the citizens of the Sangamon River basin" (their italics).
-The Redbirds get that kind of crowd, and they don't do it by offering sherry at the beer counter.
+The Redbirds get that kind of broad-based crowd, and they don't do it by offering sherry at the beer counter.